paocarvajal1912/Venture_Funding_with_Deep_Learning/README.md

 # Venture Funding with Deep Learning

-This projects aims to predict the success or fail of loans provided to Venture Capital companies.
-Several Deep Learning models are applied and compared in terms of performance.
-Partf of the model that have been manipulated include the number of layers, the activation functions, the recoding of the data, the standarization versus normalization of the data in preparation, the number of epochs, and the methods applied to categorical data.
+Alphabet Soup venture capital needs assistance to allocate funds.
+Its business team receives many funding applications from startups every day.
+This team needs to create a model that predicts whether applicants will be successful if Alphabet Soup funds them.

+The business team provided data from more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+Using machine learning and neural networks, we create a binary classifier model that will predict whether an applicant will become a successful business.
+The data contains various information about these businesses, including whether or not they ultimately became successful.

+We use deep learning, and the best-fitted model can predict about 3 out of 4 outcomes correctly (74% accuracy).

+In this project, we tune the model by adjusting several parameters.
+We have kept the alternative models and present a comparison in terms of accuracy.
+We generated 11 models, adjusting for:

+* the number of layers,
+* the activation functions,
+* the recoding of the data,
+* the standardization versus normalization of the data in preparation,
+* the number of epochs, and
+* the methods applied to categorical data.

 ## Technologies

 The project uses the following technologies:

-* `Pandas`, `NumPy` for general programming in Jupyter Lab
+* `Pandas,` `NumPy` for general programming in Jupyter Lab

 * `TensorFlow` and `Keras` for the construction and evaluation of the Deep Learning models.
-Particularly *Sequential* for the fitting, compilation and evaluation, and *Dense* for the layer construction.
+Particularly *Sequential* for the fitting, compilation, and evaluation, and *Dense* for the layer construction.
 We use a version above 2.0.0.

-* `SKLearn` for the preprocessing of the data, particularly `StandardScaler` and `MinMaxScaler` for standarization and normalization; `OneHotEncoder` for treatment of the categorical variables, and `train_test_split` for the separation of the sample in a set to train and a set to validate the model.
+* `SKLearn` for the preprocessing of the data, particularly `StandardScaler` and `MinMaxScaler` for standardization and normalization; `OneHotEncoder` for treatment of the categorical variables, and `train_test_split` for the separation of the sample in a set to train and a set to validate the model.

-## Instalation Guide
+## Installation Guide
 The file is a jupyter notebook.
 If you don't have jupyter lab, you can install it following the instruction here:

 https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html